Stardust and Eternity – 3.4.7

 The Messier catalogue mainly includes a wide range of astronomical objects belonging to the Milky Way, nowadays commonly known as “deep-sky objects” – i.e. diffuse and planetary nebulae, supernova remnants, open and globular clusters, and interstellar dust and clouds.
 Conversely, several of the listed objects – such as the ones assuming characteristic elliptical or spiraling shapes – do not belong to any of the categories mentioned above.
 For example, we now know that “M31”, originally listed as a “spiral nebula”, is actually the Andromeda Galaxy, the nearest large galaxy to the Milky Way.
 It is also visible with the naked eye in the constellation of Andromeda.

 Even though philosophers like Emanuel Swedenborg (1688-1772) and Immanuel Kant (1724-1804) already theorised the existence of “island universes” distant from the Milky Way, at the time of Messier there was no evidence of this.
 Indeed, there was no reliable way to establish the actual distance of these celestial objects.
 Proof of the existence of other galaxies was only provided much later.
-In 1924, Edwin P. Hubble (1889–1953) used a 2,5 m telescope on Mount Wilson, in the nearby of Los Angeles, and announced the discovery of variable stars in the “spiral nebula” M31 that were much farther than the size of the Milky Way.
+In 1924, Edwin P. Hubble (1889–1953) used a 2,5 m telescope on Mount Wilson, in the surroundings of Los Angeles, and announced the discovery of variable stars in the “spiral nebula” M31 that were much bigger in size than the Milky Way.
 Although nowadays professional astronomers prefer to use more comprehensive catalogues – such as the “New General Catalogue of Nebulae and Clusters of Stars”, which contains 7,840 objects – the Messier Catalogue still continues to be very popular among both professional and amateur astronomers.
 For example, the Crab Nebula is still currently both identified and referred to as “M1” and “NGC 1952” in the new catalogue.

 The Messier Catalogue – Messier Objects